mrHock89/JAvaScript/02_basics/README.md

 # Day 4 Learning about Array in Js (25th May 2024):

-- Array is used to store multiple items under a single variable.
+- Array is used to store multiple items under a `'single variable'`.
-- Array is object data types.
+- Array is `object` data types.
 - JavaScript arrays are resizable and can contain a mix of different data types.
-- JS Arrays are zero-indexed.
+- JS Arrays are `zero-indexed`.
 - JavaScript array-copy operations create shallow copies.
 (Means give as reference.
 If we change value origin value will be changed.)

 <hr />